Korean Air pilots, crew rally to protest founding family

-SEOUL, South Korea (AP) — Hundreds of Korean Air Lines Co. pilots, cabin crew and other workers have staged a rally saying they can’t take any more abuse from the company’s founding family.
+SEOUL, South Korea (AP) — Hundreds of Korean Air Lines Co. pilots, cabin crew and other workers staged a rally Friday in Seoul saying they can’t take any more abuse from the company’s founding family.

-Hiding their faces with masks to obscure their identities, they shouted slogans against the Cho family Friday evening in Seoul.
+One of the protesters was Park Chang-jin, a crew member who was forced off of a Korean Air aircraft at John F. Kennedy International Airport in 2014 when the company chairman’s daughter threw a tantrum over the way nuts were served.

-One of the protesters was Park Chang-jin, a crew member who was forced out from a Korean Air aircraft at John F. Kennedy International Airport in 2014 when the Korean Air chairman’s daughter threw a tantrum over the way nuts were served.
+“I’m proud of Korean Air.
+I love Korean Air.
+Let’s protect Korean Air,” Park told the roaring crowd.

-Authorities are investigating multiple charges against the family of Cho Yang-ho, the chairman, including smuggling and tax evasion.
+Authorities are investigating multiple charges against Chairman Cho Yang-ho’s family, including smuggling and tax evasion.
+Another of Cho’s daughters is under investigation for allegedly throwing a drink at ad agency officials, an allegation that she denies.

 Most Read Business Stories